Estate Planning: Wills, Trusts, and Power of Attorney

 What’s In an Estate Plan?

-Every Estate Plan, no matter who it’s for, should have three main documents:
+Every Estate Plan, no matter who it’s for, should have at least three main documents:

 Will